Submit your email to push it up the queue

 Mean score of companies in the Biomass Electricity industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-Joint Stock Company Moscow Integrated Power Company's score of 15 is higher than 50% of the industry.
+Joint Stock Company Moscow Integrated Power Company's score of 15 is lower than 57% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 In 2021, Joint Stock Company Moscow Integrated Power Company reported significant carbon emissions, with Scope 1 emissions totalling approximately 11,745,000,000 kg CO2e and Scope 2 emissions at about 2,834,000 kg CO2e.
 This data highlights the company's substantial impact on greenhouse gas emissions within the Russian energy sector.
-The company has not disclosed any Scope 3 emissions, nor have they set specific reduction targets or initiatives as part of their climate commitments.
+The company has not disclosed any Scope 3 emissions, nor has it set specific reduction targets or initiatives as part of its climate commitments.
 There are no reported climate pledges or SBTi (Science Based Targets initiative) reduction targets, indicating a potential area for improvement in their sustainability strategy.
-Historically, emissions data shows a trend in Scope 1 emissions, with 9,883,000,000 kg CO2e in 2020 and 23,374,000,000 kg CO2e in 2019, alongside Scope 2 emissions of 434,000 kg CO2e and 371,000 kg CO2e for the same years, respectively.
-This data suggests fluctuations in emissions, which may reflect operational changes or efficiency improvements.
-Overall, while Joint Stock Company Moscow Integrated Power Company has made strides in reporting emissions, the absence of reduction targets and commitments may limit their effectiveness in addressing climate change.
-The company operates within a critical industry context, where proactive measures are essential for reducing carbon footprints and contributing to global climate goals.
+Historically, emissions data shows a consistent pattern, with 2020 figures revealing Scope 1 emissions of around 9,883,000,000 kg CO2e and Scope 2 emissions of approximately 434,000 kg CO2e.
+This suggests a need for enhanced efforts to reduce emissions over time.
+Overall, while Joint Stock Company Moscow Integrated Power Company has made strides in reporting its emissions, the absence of reduction targets and climate commitments may limit its effectiveness in addressing climate change challenges.

 Companies disclose and commit to reducing emissions to show they are serious about reducing emissions impact over time.
 They can also help a company track its progress over time.